makernexus/prusa-covid19-shield-remix/README.md

 #### Release content

-We distinguish between 'normal shield' and 'short shield': the shorter one only prints 15mm high (vs the normal 20mm) and does not have hexagons.
+We distinguish between 'normal shield' and 'thin shield': the thinner one only prints 15mm high (vs the normal 20mm) and does not have holes.
 It has *not* been tested yet if it is stable enough for holding the shield, so **for now only print the normal shield** until further notice.